 Before Jay Sebring became a victim of the Manson Family, he was taking the Hollywood beauty scene by storm.

 On August 9, 1969, a group of Hollywood elites was brutally massacred by the deranged Manson Family in Roman Polanski’s now-infamous mansion at 10050 Cielo Drive on the outskirts of Los Angeles.
 One of these famous victims was 35-year-old hair whiz Jay Sebring, a celebrated stylist who worked with the industry’s hottest stars.
 He was shot several times at close range before being stabbed and hung with a rope on the other end of which perhaps the most famous of the victims, his ex-girlfriend Hollywood starlet Sharon Tate, was tied.

 But before Sebring became a part of this Hollywood tragedy, he was just a middle-class kid born in Alabama and raised in Michigan.
-This is the story of his self-made rise and unprecedented fall.
+This is the story of his self-made rise and horrific murder.

 Becoming Jay Sebring: The Early Life Of Thomas Kummer

 Before Jay Sebring became the hair man of Hollywood, he was simply a middle-class kid from Detroit, Michigan, named Thomas J. Kummer.
 After he finished high school, then-Kummer enlisted in the Navy and ended up cutting hair for U.S. troops during the Korean War.

-He served for four years until he left for the City of Angels, Los Angeles, to try his fortune.
+He served for four years until he left for Los Angeles to try his fortune.
 He reinvented himself and picked up a new name there, choosing “Jay” after his middle initial and “Sebring” as a tribute to a famous Florida car race.

 Under his polished alias, Jay Sebring, the Navy vet-turned-hair stylist, started education at beauty school.
 He was so talented that by his mid-20s, Sebring had begun making waves in LA.
 He even earned enough to open up his own shop — a sleek, modern salon bearing his own name — on the corner of Melrose and Fairfax in West Hollywood.